acabrera04/Simple-Pascal-Like-Programming-Language-Interpreter/README.md

 # Simple-Pascal-Like-Programming-Language-Interpreter
 An interpreter written in C++ to handle a simple pascal like programming language.
+This was created for a programming assignment as apart of the CS 280 course at NJIT

 It uses the following EBNF:
 1. Prog ::= PROGRAM IDENT ; DeclPart CompoundStmt .